chrisdjscott/flexi-actions-runner-demo/README.md

 called `enable_debugging` that will add the floating ip and allow incoming SSH connections if set to true, which can be useful for debugging.

+## Further work

+In this demo cloud-init is used to both install the GitHub Actions runner software and then launch it with the correct configuration to connect to the correct GitHub repo.
+The installation of the GitHub Actions runner could be moved into a custom image, which could then be used instead of the Ubuntu base image, leaving just the configure/launch step with cloud-init.
+We have not done this in this example in order to keep it simple.

 ## Security

 Self-hosted runners could be a security risk on public repositories if you allow pull requests to run the pipeline automatically